Originally published August 2021. Updated April 2026.

 Interview questions should be purposeful.
 Each should be uncovering new information.
 A sloppy or repetitive interview process does not instill faith in an applicant that your organization is well-run.

-Economies shift.
-Pandemics happen.
+Economies swing.
 The stock market rises and falls.
-We will not be in a market that so strongly favors job applicants forever.
+The job market shifts.
 But that doesn’t really matter.
 If you truly want to attract the best and the brightest to your organization, you need to be selling your organization effectively.